Renee Richards does not fit comfortably into a celebratory template, and that is one reason her story lasts.

 That is why the case still reads as modern.
 The arguments around eligibility, sex classification, medical authority, and fairness did not disappear after her victory.
 They changed vocabulary and context, but the basic institutional stress remained.

-Sometimes pioneering figures get remembered only for the battle around them and not for what they actually did in competition.
+Sometimes pioneering figures get remembered only for the battle around them and not for what they actually did in competition, a risk that also follows public memory around athletes such as Aly Raisman.

 That would be a mistake here.
 Britannica notes that Richards reached the U.S. Open doubles final in 1977 and rose as high as No. 19 in the world in 1979.
-The USTA's own retrospective on the 1977 U.S. Open fight and Eastern tennis history preserves the same basic point: once she got on court, she was not merely present.
+The USTA's own retrospective on the 1977 U.S. Open fight and Eastern tennis history preserves the same basic point: once she got on court, she was more than present.
 She was a serious professional player.

 That matters because it complicates the lazy versions of the debate.
 Richards was not invented by television or courtroom drama.
 She had the tennis to keep the issue alive.